 Your wedding photography business is not just your livelihood, it’s also your creative outlet.
 And your job is awesome.
 You get to take beautiful photos, be witness to life-changing moments, explore different destinations, and build lasting relationships.
-But there are some aspects – like working with unrealistic wedding clients – that could easily have the potential to turn your dream job into an unpleasant experience.
+But there are some aspects – like working with unrealistic wedding photography clients – that could easily have the potential to turn your dream job into an unpleasant experience.
 From setting unreasonable deadlines to making impractical Photoshop requests, situations like these can turn even the simplest of weddings into a monumental assignment.
 In this blog, we offer some tips that will allow you to handle unrealistic wedding clients smoothly and successfully.

 Top Tips to Help You Handle Unrealistic Wedding Photography Clients